Man Buys A Guitar Worth $50,000 For $4,000 And Later, The Seller Goes To Extreme Measures To Get It Back After Finding Out The Real Value

 Setting these expectations can lead to more successful transactions and reduce the likelihood of extreme reactions in the future.

-Furthermore, understanding the psychological triggers behind our reactions can pave the way for healthier interactions.
+Furthermore, understanding the triggers behind our reactions can pave the way for healthier interactions.
 By practicing mindfulness and emotional regulation techniques, individuals can learn to respond rather than react to perceived threats.
 Techniques such as breathing exercises and cognitive reframing can help calm emotional responses, promoting a more balanced approach to conflict resolution.

 9. Legally it's right but still, it's wrong